-Accessibility has presented unique challenges to the Information Technology (IT) community as a whole due to the range of laws and guidelines related to it, certification requirements, and the need to validate inter-operability of IT with Assistive Technology (AT).
+Accessibility has presented unique challenges to the Information and Communication Technology (ICT) community as a whole due to the range of laws and guidelines related to it, and the rapid pace of changes in technology, and the impact across nearly every aspect of product development from initial design through Support.
 Learn how Oracle is meeting those challenges below.

 GUIDELINES AND STANDARDS

-Oracle has created the Oracle Global HTML Accessibility Guidelines (OGHAG), which combine guidelines of Section 508 and the World Wide Web Consortium's (W3C) Web Content Accessibility Guidelines version 1.0 level double-A (WCAG 1.0 'AA').
+The Oracle Accessibility Guidelines are currently based on Section 508 of the Rehabilitation Act of 1973 as amended 1998, and the World Wide Web Consortium's (W3C) Web Content Accessibility Guidelines version 2.0 guidelines at the AA level (WCAG 2.0 AA).

 ACCESSIBLE CUSTOMER SERVICE PLAN FOR ONTARIO, CANADA